AemikaChow/AiDLab-fAshIon-Data/Datasets/EVALUATION3.md

 🖤 **Brief Intro**

 This is a outfit dataset.
-The orginal source of outfits are collected from [PolyVore](https://github.com/xthan/polyvore-dataset).
+The orginal source of outfits are collected from [PolyVore](https://github.com/xthan/polyvore-dataset) and [FashionVC](https://github.com/SDU-MIMA/SHDCH).
 Different from the previous outfit datasets, we annotated the outfit with evaluation labels as Good, Normal, and Bad.
 Additionally, we labeled the attributes of all the fashion items.

 ![图片5.png](https://i.loli.net/2021/06/25/1peogM8JbR9skIm.png)